The 2026 BCSD Film Festival is finally here!

 -

-As the BCSD Student Film Festival is a community event open to families (often with younger siblings in attendance), we've established content guidelines to help ensure a positive experience for all.
-Please carefully review the below guidelines before submitting your film.
+Please carefully review the guidelines below before submitting your film.
 All films submitted to the festival are reviewed by the committee prior to acceptance; we reserve the right not to include film content that could be deemed inappropriate for our audiences.

 –No hate speech: Films promoting violence, discrimination, or hate speech based on race, religion, gender, sexual orientation, or any other characteristic are strictly prohibited.